data-integrations/wrangler/docs/directives/url-decode.md

 # URL Decode

-The `url-decode` directive decodes a string from the `application/x-www-form-urlencoded` MIME format to a string.
+The URL-DECODE directive decodes a string from the `application/x-www-form-urlencoded` MIME format to a string.